rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 ## Website Design & Local SEO Services

 Grow your small business anywhere in Utah with a fast, custom website that looks great on phones and turns visitors into calls, messages, and bookings.
-As a Freelance Website Designer, I serve Pleasant Grove and Utah County (Orem, Provo, Lehi, American Fork) as well as businesses statewide.
+As a website design & local SEO company, we serve Pleasant Grove and Utah County (Orem, Provo, Lehi, American Fork) as well as businesses statewide.

 {{< button url="/services/website-design" text="Website Design" >}}
 {{< button url="/pricing" text="Website Pricing" >}}